Sandra Voss

 LCSW, Therapist (spectrum & trauma)

+Sandra Voss, LCSW is a therapist licensed in New York and New Jersey, and is also a Certified Yoga Teacher.
+She first began working with children with Autism in 2008, and ever since then has been drawn to the topic of Autism and working with neurodivergent clients.
+Prior to working at Spectrum, she worked as a therapist in mental health clinics and the community college setting, and has led support groups for people with chronic illness and also for people dealing with grief.
 Using a client-centered, strengths-based approach, Sandra provides warm therapeutic support and helps her clients to identify their own goals for therapy.
-Sandra equally enjoys helping clients with the more concrete tasks of decision making, identifying and reaching goals, or behavior change; and taking a more exploratory approach — for example, better understanding oneself and one’s identity, identifying family patterns, and dealing with the more existential issues of life.
+She equally enjoys helping clients with the more concrete tasks of decision making, identifying and reaching goals, or behavior change; and taking a more exploratory approach — for example, better understanding oneself and one’s identity, identifying family patterns, and dealing with the more existential issues of life.
+Sandra is also available for private yoga therapy sessions, and may offer a yoga/meditation/relaxation group in the future.

 Note on breathing exercises: For many people, if they are experiencing a panic attack, a severe state of anxiety, or if they are dealing with significant trauma or PTSD symptoms, trying to do a deep breathing exercise can be very difficult or even counterproductive.
 If you feel that sitting quietly and slowing down your breathing isn’t tolerable, you may need to find another way to quiet down your nervous system first – for example, doing some rigorous exercise that gets your heart pumping, or doing a grounding exercise.
 Watch this video for grounding exercise instructions.